 Whether you’re an experienced buy-to-let investor or a first-time landlord, you’re sure to want to protect your property as best you can.
 Keeping an eye on your portfolio can be difficult, however, particularly if you’re very busy or live a long way away.

 This is why many landlords choose to use letting agents to manage their buy-to-let investments.
-If you’re uncertain, here’s some key reasons why using a letting agent can help you get the most out of your property.
+If you’re uncertain check out this article, here’s some key reasons why using a letting agent can help you get the most out of your property.

 Using a letting agent means fewer void periods